critterwilson/Senior-Project/README.md

 #### *Note:
 If both fields have values entered into them, the YouTube video will take precedence and run.
 In other words, if you would like to run the system on a local file, you must remove all text from the YouTube URL field.

+Select 'Run' to open a new window with the stream.

+Select 'Quit' to close the application.

 ### During the Stream
 p = Pause video

-[any key, during pause] = Resume video q = Close the video
+[any key, during pause] = Resume video

+q = Close the video